(also Moghul or Mughal)

 - The organisers, three of New York's most powerful media moguls, were avoiding the obvious comparison.

-- 2 (Mogul) A steam locomotive with three pairs of driving wheels and one pair of smaller wheels in the front.More example sentences
+- 2 (Mogul) A steam locomotive of 2-6-0 wheel arrangement.More example sentences

 - This stripped Mogul in the erecting shop is former SP No. 1771, a favorite of mine since childhood.

 late 17th century: figurative use of Mogul.

 - A bump on a ski slope formed by skiers turning: [as modifier]: a mogul fieldMore example sentences